openforis/sepal-doc/docs/source/setup/nicfi.rst

     :title: The registration form to authorize a GEE account to access your Planet product
     :group: setup_nicfi

-The next step is to make sure SEPAL is connected to the same email address that has access to NICFI-Planet Basemaps in GEE using the same process as in GEE.
+The next step is to make sure SEPAL is connected to the same email address that has access to NICFI–Planet Basemaps in GEE using the same process as in GEE.

-Note: If you are already connected to a Google account with access to NICFI-Planet Basemaps in GEE, you can skip this step.
+Note: If you are already connected to a Google account with access to NICFI–Planet Basemaps in GEE, you can skip this step.

 .. figure:: ../_images/setup/gee/user_interface_connected.png
     :alt: SEPAL and GEE connected
     :align: center
     :width: 50%

-If you are either not connected to your Google account or connected via a different email address that does not have access to NICFI-Planet Basemaps, select **Google account** and choose the email address that has access to NICFI-Planet Basemaps in GEE.
+If you are either not connected to your Google account or connected via a different email address that does not have access to NICFI–Planet Basemaps, select **Google account** and choose the email address that has access to NICFI–Planet Basemaps in GEE.

 .. note::